 I want to install PostgreSQL 11 on Ubuntu.
 How can I ??

-PostgreSQL is an open source RDMS (Relational Database Management System).
-It allows custom functioning using various programming languages like C/C++, Java etc.
+PostgreSQL is an open-source RDMS (Relational Database Management System).
+It allows custom functioning using various programming languages like C/C++, Java, etc.

-In this tutorial, you will know how to install PostgreSQL version 11 on Ubuntu system.
+In this tutorial, you will know how to install PostgreSQL version 11 on the Ubuntu system.
 Moreover, will let you know how to connect the database through the terminal.

 Step1: Add PostgreSQL Repository

 Firstly, run the following command to add the PostgreSQL repository in the Ubuntu system.
 As shown in the below screenshot and in this command, there is key to authenticate and validate packages.

 $ wget --quiet -O - https://www.postgresql.org/media/keys/ACCC4CF8.asc | sudo apt-key add - $ sudo sh -c 'echo "deb http://apt.postgresql.org/pub/repos/apt/ $(lsb_release -sc)-pgdg main" > /etc/apt/sources.list.d/PostgreSQL.list'

 Above all, we have added the repository to the Ubuntu system.
 Now run the following command to install.

 $ sudo apt-get update $ sudo apt-get install postgresql-11